Konare1ka/remote-PC-control/README.md

 Plugins are scripts written in bash/batch (depending on your OS) that are called when you enter a command in telegram bot that matches plugin name
 >Ex. file `help.sh` - command in bot `/help`

 Plugins can only be accessed by the user specified in config.
-However, publicly accessible plugins can be specified in third config field
+However, publicly accessible plugins can be specified in third config field, like ["help", "getFile", "music"]
 The second line of plugin should be a comment describing plugin

 ### Help plugin